-Students are required to have an annual physical carried out by a licensed physician, the results of which are reported to the School on a signed Massachusetts School Health Form.
+Students are required to have an annual physical carried out by a licensed physician, nurse practitioner, or physician assistant within one year prior to admission to the School, the results of which are reported to the School on a signed Massachusetts School Health Form.
 Included on that form is an up-to-date history of immunizations.
-Students with special requirements/modifications must obtain a listing of those, in writing, from the physician.
+Students with special recommendations//modifications to the student's activity must obtain a listing of those in writing, from the physician.
 Students must also receive an annual dental examination as well as vision, hearing and postural screenings.
+Parents are requested to submit these additional annual exams, as well.